 "I talk to Tories, so you don't have to" was a strapline from a left-leaning former City Councillor I know.

-Just the same, I talk to some gender-critical (GC) folks, and to my surprise, most of those I have spoken to on a one-to-one basis are decent people.
-Sure, I have found the odd abhorrent "transphobe", but they are few and far between.
+Just the same, I talk to some gender-critical (GC) folks, and to my surprise, many of those I have spoken to on a one-to-one basis are often decent people.
+Sure, I have found some abhorrent "transphobes", but they are few and far between.
 I appreciate that many GC women have been in horrific relationships with men and have often been sexually assaulted or raped.

 These experiences impact women's lives forever, and it is reasonable that they want to protect themselves and their kids from the same trauma.
 That is not to say that sometimes men and trans folk don't get abused; some do - but it is not on the same scale.